-The University of Oxford is the oldest university in the English-speaking world, and it’s the second-oldest university still in operation.
-Even though there is not a foundation date, there are evidence of teaching that date back as far as 1096.Show more
+The University of Oxford is the oldest university in the English-speaking world and the second-oldest university still in operation.
+Even though there is no foundation date, there is evidence of teaching that dates back as far as 1096.Show more

 Write your review for this UniversityWrite review

 The university is located in a historical city, which creates a peaceful study environment.
 Students can get really focused on their projects due to the good atmosphere.